yuejiaointel/scikit-learn-intelex/doc/sources/oneapi-gpu.rst

       clustering = DBSCAN(eps=3, min_samples=2).fit(X)

-.. note:: Current offloading behavior restricts fitting and predictions (a.k.a. inference) of any models to be
+.. note:: Current offloading behavior restricts fitting and predictions (also referred to as "inference") of any models to be
      in the same context or absence of context.
 For example, a model whose ``.fit()`` method was called in a GPU context with ``target_offload="gpu:0"`` will throw an error if a ``.predict()`` call is then made outside the same GPU context.